Light & fluffy Lemon Blueberry Cornmeal Muffins that are absolutely bursting with lemon flavour & stuffed full of plump blueberries!

 - 1 heaping cup (110 grams blueberries , fresh or frozen

 - 1½ cups (188 grams) all purpose flour , (plain flour in the UK)

 - ¾ cup (115 grams) fine cornmeal , (plus extra for sprinkling)

 - 100g / ½ cup cane sugar (any granulated sugar will work but avoid darker ones like brown sugar or coconut sugar as their flavour is too strong and will mask the lemon)

 - ½ teaspoon baking soda

-- Take 2 tablespoons of flour from your measured 1.5 cups and sprinkle it over the blueberries then stir them well so that they are coated in the flour.
+- Put your blueberries in a small bowl.
+Take 2 tablespoons of flour from your measured 1.5 cups and sprinkle it over the blueberries then stir them well so that they are coated in the flour.
 Set aside.